jvoisin/snuffleupagus/CONTRIBUTING.md

 1. Make sure that all pending and mergeable pull requests are in
 2. Run `valgrind` and check that everything is ok
-3. Update the `snuffleupagus.h` file: drop the -dev suffix and check new version comply with [semantic versioning](https://semver.org/)
+3. Update the `src/php_snuffleupagus.h` file: drop the `-dev` suffix and check new version comply with [semantic versioning](https://semver.org/)
 4. Update the changelog page in the documentation
-5. Update the Debian changelog in ./debian/changelog with `dch`
+5. Update the Debian changelog in `./debian/changelog` with `dch`
+6. Commit the result
+7. Clean up the folder `make clean; git clean -xdf`
-6. Create a tag for the release:
+8. Create a tag for the release:

   ```sh
   git checkout master